 Anyone can make a contribution to the Douglas Thompson Memorial Scholarship Fund.
 Scholarships typically range from $200 – $500 per person, with the average amount being $350.

 The Doug Thompson Memorial Scholarship application form can be found here.
-The scholarship deadline for 2019 work group scholarships was Feb.
-26th, 2019.
-However, we would be glad to help support individuals who need financial assistance with ideas, suggestions, and administrative support for their fundraising.
+The scholarship deadline for 2019 work group volunteers is April 15th, 2019.
+We would be glad to help support individuals who need financial assistance with ideas, suggestions, and administrative support for their fundraising.
 Please contact email@example.com with any questions.